aerfio/newtab_page/README.md

 ## Neat studies classes plan

+Hover over top right corner of screen (there's grey handle).
 Because I tend to forget this shit easily, so I need fast way to remember it.

 ## Additional notes

-Don't forget, that if you
- want to have working weather forecast in terminal then you have to fill `/src/modules/OpenWeatherMapApi.js` with your own api key and city.
+Don't forget that if you want to have working weather forecast in terminal then you have to fill `/src/modules/OpenWeatherMapApi.js` with your own api key and city.

 Also fill in `/src/modules/links/links.js` with your own links.